 It means traveling the higher road and taking responsibility for your own anger, hurt, or other needs.
 It means validating yourself instead of seeking validation.
 It means acknowledging your deeper fears and hurts to yourself and someone you trust instead of spewing out accusations on someone else in the heat of the moment.
 And it will most certainly mean giving someone else the dignity of making their own choices whether you approve of them or not.
 And making your own.

 When we are able to accept our own desire for love along with our limitations as human beings, we are better able to accept another’s.
 And then a miraculous thing begins to happen – we experience unconditional love right where we are, in the mix and jumble of being perfectly human.

 This new year, love the people that you are with unconditionally, and love yourself enough to know your limits.
 Accepting both opens our hearts to divine love while still accepting our humanness.

-Bring in 2018 with love for yourself and others, and watch for miracles!
+Bring in the new year with love for yourself and others, and watch for miracles!